Kikadass/POLARIS_Robot_Manager/README.md

 In this project the Robot Status Manager is the one in charge of reading all different sensor status and determining whether the robot is in a healthy condition or not.
 This gives, yet, another level of abstraction for other parts of the system to not worry about the sensors at all, but just read the overall Robot Status when needed.

-Additionally, there would be a Navigation Manager that would subscribe to the Robot Status, and send commands to the robot to move around the map from one waypoint to another, only when the robot status would be either IDLE or RUNNING.
+Additionally, there is a Navigation Manager that subscribes to the Robot Status.
+When the robot status is IDLE it decides to go into RUNNING state and start sending commands to the robot to move around the map from one waypoint to another.
 During those movements it would report to the Robot Status Manager that the robot is moving, so the Robot Status would be RUNNING.
 When in ERROR state, the Navigation Manager would stop the robot until the error clears.

+Currently the Navigation Manager and the algorithm triggering the movement are in two different packages to clarify that I did not make the "gem_pure_pursuite_sim_new" I just slighlty modified it to send commands when the navigation status is RUNNING, and stop when it is not RUNNING.
+However, ideally it would part of the same package.

 This software architecture gives clear responsability to each node and makes for easy to use communication, as well as adding in flexibility and safety.